- Download our Moving to Chile Guide (PDF)

 There is an associated dependant visa for family members of the Temporary Resident Visa holder, but dependants on this visa are not allowed to work in Chile.

 Getting Permanencia Definitiva allows foreigners to permanently settle in Chile and live and work with full rights of a Chilean citizen.
 This is normally for foreign citizens who have lived in Chile for some time and have held previous visas and work permits.
 Expats should review the official Extranjeria and Minrel websites as well as visit the Registro Civil or any ChileAtiende office to start the process and obtain a unique key to continue an online application.

 Visa Subject to Contract

-A Visa Subject to Contract (Visa Sujeta a Contrato de Trabajo) is a resident visa granted to foreign workers who have been hired from overseas and who intend to live and work in Chile.
-It is valid for a maximum of two years.
-The dependent visa linked to this (Visa Residente Sujeto a Contrato Dependiente) is for the immediate family of the contract worker and holders of this type of dependent visa are not allowed to work.
+The Visa Sujeta a Contrato de Trabajo is a resident visa and type of work permit granted to foreign workers who have been hired from overseas and intend to live and work in Chile.
+It is usually valid for the length of an expat’s contract.

 Working Holiday Visa

-This visa is a work permit which allows nationals of certain countries to travel and study or work in Chile for a year or less.
+This visa is another type of work permit which allows nationals of certain countries to travel and study or work in Chile for a year or less.

 *Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Chile.
 Please contact us if you'd like to contribute.